Voice: 610.277.3900 Fax: 610.277.3970 E-mail: firstname.lastname@example.org

 2) Board clearances

-Ideally, plastic boards should be installed at the midrange of normal temperatures for the area at the time of installation (i.e.: approx. 60°F in northern climates).
+Ideally, Plastic Lumber Yard boards should be installed at the midrange of normal temperatures for the area at the time of installation (i.e.: approx. 60°F in northern climates).

 3) Board Edge Overhang